-Yorkshire Wildlife Trust’s Fishing for Litter project has been funded by the European Fisheries Fund and will see the Trust, along with the support of partners such as the Holderness Fishing Industry Group (HFIG), working with local communities to collect and dispose of both fishing-related and general litter.
+Yorkshire Wildlife Trust’s Fishing for Litter project is funded by ourselves and the local councils that we work with.
+We are continuing this project with the support of partners such as the Holderness Fishing Industry Group (HFIG), working with local communities to collect and dispose of both fishing-related and general litter.

 This project supports Yorkshire fishermen to understand the issues associated with litter, promotes responsible disposal of fishing waste on land and collection of litter found at sea.
 Participating fishing vessels receive hard wearing bags to collect litter as part of normal fishing activities.
 Full bags are emptied into a dedicated bin or skip on the quayside or in compounds.